 |Curry leaves||4 to 5|

-- If the gravy has runny consistency, then add rice flour paste.
-To make rice flour paste, take a small bowl, add 1 teaspoon of rice flour and add little bit of water to make a thick paste.
-Pour this rice flour paste to the gravy /kuzhambu while stirring.
-See that there are no lumps.
-Mix well and cook for 2 minutes for the gravy to thicken.
-Switch off the flame.
+- If the kuzhambu is still watery, add rice flour paste.
+To prepare rice flour paste, take a small bowl, add 1 to 1 1/2 teaspoon rice flour, add 1 to 2 teaspoons of water and mix well to make a thick paste.
+Add this rice flour paste to the kuzhambu and cook for another minute.